mtjon/introduction-to-dsh/mqtt.md

 <!--s-->
 ## Subscribe

-- We will all subscribe to _dshdemoshared_, a stream created specifically for this tutorial.
+- We will all subscribe to _training_, a stream created specifically for this tutorial.
 - If you inspect the mqtt token, you will see that the allowed pattern for the subscription is `+/#`